bytecodealliance/wasmtime/docs/WASI-intro.md

 showing how various pieces fit together.

 Note that everything here is a prototype, and while a lot of stuff works, there are numerous missing features and some rough edges.
-One big thing that's not done yet is the actual mechanism to provide a directory as a pre-opened capability, to allow files to be opened.
-Some of the pieces are there (`__wasilibc_register_preopened_fd`) but they're not used yet.
-Networking support is also incomplete.
+For example, networking support is incomplete.

 ## How can I write programs that use WASI?